Career Services & Job Placement

 • Miramar: Mona Patel and Claudia Estrada Howell

-• SDCCE: Stephanie Lewis and Armin Rashvand
+• SDCCE: franklin Garrett and Armin Rashvand

 District participation includes: District DSPS and District Career Education & Workforce Development